 The system would initialize an in-memory ‘database’ from several existing files, process queues of in-bound and out-bound data, log all activity, take periodic checkpoints and do recovery as needed.
 It was designed to recover to point-of-failure in a less than a minute.

-In three days, I designed the system, coded 10 modules (in Assembler language), keypunched the lot and assembled them.
+I designed the system, coded 10 modules (in Assembler language), keypunched the lot and assembled them.
 I ran a test using the three test modules to exercise my seven modules.
 All ten of the modules worked perfectly on the first try and never required changes.
+I did all this in three days.

 It took IBM weeks to get their module working (and we had to hold their hand).
 The system went live in record time and worked flawlessly until the functionality was folded into another system under development.